 • Supplies provided to match student needs

-• Easy process for families – no need to register
+• Easy process for families – no need to verify income, no forms to fill out

 • Backpacks/supplies distributed at the schools